anyaevostinar/SymbulationEmp/source/sgp_mode/DevNotes.md

 [x] Put PrintCode back into SGPHardware for Get dominant printing [x] Put in IO Zero not getting rewarded and test it [x] Port more Symbiont tests
-[ ] Make a list from this commit for further shifting todos and update this doc with those todos https://github.com/anyaevostinar/SymbulationEmp/commit/9ea1d53c8bf70c612d1454fac0510ddaf0c70e9d for AEV TODO and Refactor note for what else I already had decided would be good to do
+[x] Make a list from this commit for further shifting todos and update this doc with those todos https://github.com/anyaevostinar/SymbulationEmp/commit/9ea1d53c8bf70c612d1454fac0510ddaf0c70e9d for AEV TODO and Refactor note for what else I already had decided would be good to do
 [x] Horizontal transmission to make parallel to default mode and integrated to support tags with tasks
     - Decisions made: reproduce is shared between horizontal transmission and free-living sym reproduction.
 If free-living sym repro is on, then reproduce places offspring into sym pop (like in default), and then offspring can infect with Infect instruction (not yet implemented).
 If FLS is off, reproduce does horizontal transmission.
 Also decided that if HT is off, an "attempt" is not counted.
-[ ] Compare ecto relevant code (i.e. default mode) between main and this refactor to see if something changed, when was the last time the ecto integration test didn't seg fault on Mac?
-Prior to aux bump?

-## Further refactoring list:
-* Move ProcessSymOutputBuffer into SGPSymbiont to parallel host
-* Move SymDoMutation into SGPSymbiont to parallel host
-* Look at whether can move SymDonateToHost and SymStealFromHost into SGPSym
-* Look at Setup(XMode)Interactions in SGPWorldSetup.cc to either move into separate interactions file or think about moving some back into host
-* Look at fun_host_sym_stress_trans_compatibility_check to try to reduce code duplication of task-profile setups, possibly with decorator pattern, but also definitely just in own file
-* Move world properties back into protected and make necessary accesssors
-* Try to fold ProcessStressEscapees into existing code/reduce duplication
-* Rename "SetReproCount" to lineage length since it's confusing (or did I already?)

 # Journal
 4/15/26